f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ## Step 3: Incident Detection and Response
-During stage 3, I concentrated on incident detection and response.
+In this stage, I concentrated on incident detection and response.
 I reviewed the security events logged by the system, using machine learning and advanced analytics to identify potential threats and anomalies.
 I created incident processes detailing the steps to handle various security issues, streamlining the response process.
 I configured automated response actions to enable swift reactions to specific incidents, reducing manual intervention and response times.
 Additionally, I performed in-depth security incident analyses using Sentinel's features to gather information, determine root causes, and resolve issues effectively.

 ![image](/img/truesecrets/sentinel-14.png)